-1.2.
-CANCELLATION
+1.2 CANCELLATION

-The RFP may be cancelled and any or all proposals rejected in whole or in part, without liability, when it is determined to be in the best interest of the State.
-The State shall not be liable for any costs, expenses, loss of profits or damages whatsoever incurred by the Offeror in the event this RFP is cancelled or a proposal is rejected.
+The Request for Proposals (RFP) may be cancelled and any or all proposals rejected in whole or in part, without liability to the State, when it is determined to be in the best interest of the State.

-1.3.
-TERMS AND ACRONYMS USED THROUGHOUT THE SOLICITATION
+1.3 TERMS AND ACRONYMS USED THROUGHOUT THE SOLICITATION

-BAFO = Best and Final Offer
+BAFO CPO = = Best and Final Offer Chief Procurement Officer

+CUI = Controlled Unclassified Information

-DBEDT = Department of Business, Economic Development
+DBEDT = Department of Business Economic Development & Tourism

-and Tourism

-FY = Fiscal Year (July to June)
+DoD = US Department of Defense

+ELES = Education and Learning Environment System
-GC = General Conditions, issued by the Department of

-the Attorney General
+GC = General Conditions, issued by the Department of the Attorney General

-GET = General Excise Tax GP = General Provisions
+GET = General Excise Tax

 HAR = Hawaii Administrative Rules

+HDE = Hawaii Defense Economy

 HRS = Hawaii Revised Statutes

-HTDC = Hawaii Technology Development Corporation
+NIST = National Institute of Science and Technology

-Procurement Officer = The contracting officer for the State of Hawaii,
+Procurement Officer = DBEDT Director

-Hawaii Technology Development Corporation

 RFP = Request for Proposals

+SPRS = Supplier Performance Risk System

-State = State of Hawaii, including each department and
+State = State of Hawaii, including its departments, agencies, and political subdivisions

-political subdivision
+SWOT = Strengths Weaknesses Opportunities and Threats

-1.4.
-REGISTRATION
+1.4 REGISTRATION

-It is recommended that all interested Offerors register.
-If you do not register, any applicable Addenda will not be sent to you.
-Send registration to:
+All interested Offerors are urged to register.
+If you do not register, any applicable Addenda will not be sent to you, and it will be your responsibility to obtain such Addenda.

+Send registration to Mark J Ritchie: